ansible/ansible/CODING_GUIDELINES.md

 Here are some guidelines for contributing code.
 The purpose of this document are to establish what we're looking for in code contributions, and to make sure new contributions know some of the conventions that we've been using.

-We don't think much of this should be too strange to readers familar with contributing to Python projects, though it helps if we all get on the same page.
+We don't think much of this should be too strange to readers familiar with contributing to Python projects, though it helps if we all get on the same page.

 Language
 ========